PawanBishnoi9383/digit_exchange/README.md

 # digit_exchange
-A Easy To Use JS Library To Convert Your Amount Digits To Text In Indian Currency Units.
+An Easy To Use JS Library To Convert Your Amount Digits To Text In Indian Currency Units.
 For Example 987654321 Gives Ninety Eight Crore Seventy Six Lakh Fifty Four Thousand Three Hundred Twenty One.

 ## Installation